hexagontk/hexagon/http_server/README.md

 Adapters implementing this port are in charge of transforming the DSL into a runtime.
 And allows you to switch implementations without changing the service.

-The [web] module provides utilities on top of this port for Web application development (like templates helpers).

-[web]: /web

 ### Install the Dependency
 This module is not meant to be used directly.
 You should include and Adapter implementing this feature (as [http_server_jetty]) in order to create an HTTP server.